Traveling to France during Covid-19: What you need to know before you go - KTVZ

 The US and Canada were added on to the “green” list to June 17.

-Fully vaccinated travelers from “amber” countries, including the UK, can visit provided they submit a negative Covid-19 PCR test result taken within 72 hours of departure.
+Fully vaccinated travelers from “amber” countries, which includes the UK, can visit provided they submit a negative Covid-19 PCR test result taken within 72 hours of departure.

 However, non-vaccinated travelers coming from destinations designated “amber” will have to provide a “compelling” reason for their visit, as well as submit a negative Covid-19 PCR test result taken within 72 hours of departure and spend seven days in mandatory quarantine on arrival.